 Muscle Balance for Proprioception/Presentation

 If developing a balanced physique was easy, then every competitor and trainer out there would have a shot at winning a title.
 The harsh truth is that it’s not, and due to genetics there may be muscle groups that prove to be very stubborn and resistant to growth.
 If you find yourself in this position, don’t worry, you are not the only one.
-Persistence and patience will be your best attributes and if at the very least all you get is stronger in a particular area, at least you are giving yourself a chance at being injury free.
-Continue training hard for a well balanced, symmetrical physique and you’ll soon find yourself getting bigger and stronger in all aspects of your training.
-A well constructed body is a healthy body and a body that is capable of brining home all the hardware.
+Persistence and patience will be your best attributes, and if at the very least all you get is stronger in a particular area, at least you are giving yourself a chance at being injury free.
+Continue training hard for a well-balanced, symmetrical physique, and you’ll soon find yourself getting bigger and stronger in all aspects of your training.
+A well-constructed body is a healthy body and a body that is capable of bringing home all the hardware.

 Johnson, RJ, Renstrom, P. “Overuse injuries in sports.
 A review.”
 Sports Medicine (Auckland, N.Z.)
 [1985, 2(5):316-33]